 In the exercise world, companies such as Flywheel and Peloton are pioneering a new business model combining exercise equipment ownership and subscription to online fitness classes.
 Parks Associates consumer surveys reveal that 8% of UK broadband households own at least 1 piece of fitness equipment — such as a treadmill, elliptical, rowing machine, exercise bike, or bike trainer — with built-in app support.

 An increasing number of products are gaining voice control functionality as well as integration with voice assistants.
 As a result, the smart home and connected consumer electronics spaces are converging, with everything from Wi-Fi printers to robotic vacuums now integrated with Amazon Alexa and Google Assistant.

 From a network perspective, this growth in the number of devices and the data which they consume is putting networks under greater pressure than ever before.
 Networks that were thought to have spare capacity for years to come when they were built just a few years ago are already starting to hit capacity.

+However, this continued demand for increased bandwidth provides an exciting opportunity for providers to fill the void.
 Full fibre networks are the only true way to guarantee future capacity for many years to come.
 1 Gbps, full fibre deployments today are built to provide 10 Gbps speeds and beyond, without the need to re-cable a property.